IvanKuchin/ftd-acl-optimizer/README.md

 ## How to stay inside limit FPR9300 SM-56 (6 Mil ACEs)

-What it would take to overflow 5% (300,000 ACE) of the biggest platform for big enterprise.
+What it would take to overflow 5% (300,000 ACE) of the biggest platform (SM-56) for large enterprise.

 If enterprise has a single app that spread between two on-prem DC and three major Cloud Providers (Azure, AWS, GCP).
 It has multiple source and destination networks to controk as well as ports.
 * 2 x On-prem Data Centers, with each DC having 10 subnets